drdelaney/101Hero-Marlin-Config/README.md

 --------------
 Once the Sanguino board is isntalled, Click on Tools > Board > and select "Sanguino" (should be at the bottom, might need to scroll down).
 Click on Tools > Processor and select "ATmega1284 or ATmega1284P (16MHz)"
+If the board is plugged in via USB, select the Port.
+Tools > Port.

 Initial upload to the board
 --------------
-The first upload may need to have a seperate ISP programmer.
+May need to unlock the chip first to write. (checking) The first upload may need to have a seperate ISP programmer.
 This can be done with any ISP programmer that can write to ATMEGA chips.
 (AVR ISP mkII, Arduino as ISP, etc)

 I keep getting a stk500_getsync() error!
 --------------
 You may need to make a change to a file to fix this.
+**DO NOT MAKE THIS CHANGE UNLESS YOU ARE GETTING THIS PROBLEM!**
 In a windows 7/8/10 environment, this is under your AppData/Local path.
 You can open this by clicking on start and typing in %LOCALAPPDATA% followed by <enter>.
 This will open a window.
 From here, open the following folders:
 Arduino15 > Packages > Sanguino > hardware > avr > 1.0.2.
 Copy the "boards.txt" to a new file, such as "old_boards.txt".